Genius (company): Live events

 Genius began hosting live events at their Brooklyn headquarters in 2017.
 On April 26, 2017, Genius hosted a listening party with rapper Wale for the release of Wale's album, SHiNE.
 The first Genius Level live interview was in May 2017, with The-Dream.
 On September 7, 2017, Rob Markman interviewed Issa Rae before a live audience.
 Genius held its first live concert event on September 9, 2017, with the IQ/BBQ festival at the Genius headquarters.
 The event featured performances by artists including Pusha T, Dej Loaf, A Boogie wit da Hoodie, and was produced in partnership with Adidas and Atari.

 Genius held a live event with Dropbox in 2018 called "Lyrics to Life," a four-day art exhibition featuring art installations inspired by music.

 During the COVID-19 pandemic, Genius pivoted part of its original content strategy to focus on a livestream approach, most notably with a new series, "Genius Live", hosted directly on the site.
 Its intent is to be a new platform focusing on facilitating artist to fan interactions and providing direct monetization opportunities.
-Features that went live with launch allowed fans to vote directly on the set list, request shoutouts from the artist, join the Watch Party for a chance to be featured on stream, do a virtual meet and greet, and contribute to collective rewards such as unlocking a unreleased song.
+Features that went live with launch allowed fans to vote directly on the set list, request shoutouts from the artist, join the Watch Party for a chance to be featured on stream, do a virtual meet and greet, and contribute to collective rewards such as unlocking an unreleased song.
 Custom merchandise created specifically for the Genius Live show also goes on sale with the performance.
 Artists that have been booked by the Artist Relations team since launch include Vory, Mariah the Scientist, Wiz Khalifa, Ty Dolla $ign, and The Kid Laroi.

 Genius also pivoted another original content series, The Co-Sign, from YouTube to Twitch during the pandemic.
 Up and coming artists from around the world are given a chance to compete every Friday for coverage by the platform, most notably in the "Genius Freestyles" series spearheaded by the social team.